pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day Spark Issues with Parallelism

+Today I ws working on a Spark issue related with parallelism.
+I was working with a data pipeline that reads the data from a parquet file, next apply some modifications to this data to finally save the data into the same location with overwrite mode.
+The problem was an error happens while saving the data into the location, the reason error was Spark while spark is reading the data from the file another workers are removing and saving the data in the same location like a race condition.
+The solution was create a cache for the RDD and next from that cache saved the data to the location.
+This issue was very crazy because I have been working on that for more than 6 days.

 ### Day 1874: Completed Airflow 101 Course

 Today I completed the [Airflow 101 Learning Path](https://academy.astronomer.io/path/airflow-101).
 I completed this course to prepare for the Airflow Fundamentals exam.
 I learned the basic of Airflow and some advances concepts, I think that I am ready for the exam, and I will take the exam in the next days.